USA-RedDragon/DMRHub/README.md

 - Add ability to link/unlink from talkgroups
 - Implement authentication
 - Fix MSTCL on master shutdown (signal trap)
-- Add logic to route repeaters with -01, -02, etc repeater suffixes

 ## To test